Russian Warship Headed Towards U.S. Navy Warships Following Syria Airbase Missile Attack

 “The Russian ship armed with cruise missiles Kalibr will visit the logistics base in Tartus, Syria.”

-Prior to their voyage beyond the Black Sea, the Russian warship stopped for supplies in Novorossiisk and was later seen taking part in a joint exercise with Turkish ships.
+Prior to their voyage beyond the black sea, the Russian warship stopped for supplies in Novorossiisk, and were later seen taking part in a joint exercise with Turkish ships.

 Secretary of State Rex Tillerson told CNN that Tuesday’s chemical attack was one of three carried out by the Syrian regime in the past weeks using nerve and sarin gas.